- A Columbus Attorney May Help Get You Disability Benefits

-For a free legal consultation with a Social Security Disability lawyer serving Columbus, call 412-661-1400
+For a free legal consultation with a Personal Injury lawyer serving Columbus, call 412-661-1400

 Berger and Green Can Help You Understand the Two Types of SSD Benefits

 SSD includes two programs that offer disability benefits to those who suffer qualifying impairments and cannot work because of these impairments.
 We can help you understand how each of these programs works and which you are eligible for.
 Alternatively, the Social Security Administration (SSA) offers an online Benefit Eligibility Screening Tool.

 The two SSD programs include:

 Social Security Disability Insurance (SSDI)

 SSDI is a program to help workers whose health prevents them from continuing to work until they reach full retirement age.
 This program requires you to:

 - Have enough work credits earned by working